willgoldby/API-Documentation-for-GetMyWeather-API/Basic-outline-4_21.md

 ## To make a request, you will need to supply four values.

-You will need to supply the following:
+You will need to supply the following information:
  * An origin in latitude and longitude
- * A numerical value that represent meters away from origin,
+ * A numerical value that represent meters away from origin
- * The time in month/day/year format and the time in hr/minute format,
+ * The time in month/day/year format and the time in hr/minute format
  * An API key.

 ### Origin point in latitude and longitude